-Fox Street 6 (RF) Limited has been set up as an insolvency remote special purpose vehicle.
+Fox Street 3 (RF) Limited has been set up as an insolvency remote special purpose vehicle.
 Secured creditors have agreed to certain subordination, non-petition, and limited recourse conditions.

 Each noteholder agrees that its claims against the Issuer and the Security SPV are subordinated for the benefit of other secured creditors in accordance with the priority of payments, as set out in the relevant transaction documents.
-The Issuer will not be obliged to make payment of, and noteholders will not be entitled to receive payment of, any amount due and payable by the Issuer under the notes, except in accordance with the priority of payments, unless and until all amounts required to be paid or provided for in terms of the priority of payments in priority thereto have been paid, provided for or discharged in full, and then only to the extent that there are available funds in the priority of payments for that purpose.
+The Issuer will not be obliged to make payment of, and noteholders will not be entitled to receive payment of, any amount due and payable by the Issuer under the notes, except in accordance with the priority of payments, unless and until all amounts required to be paid or provided for in terms of the priority of payments for that purpose.

 Once all the assets of the Issuer have been extinguished, each noteholder abandons all claims it may have against the Issuer in respect of amounts still owing to it but unpaid, and the Issuer's liability to the noteholders shall be completely discharged.
-Once all the assets of the Issuer have been extinguished, each noteholder abandons all claims it may have against the Issuer in respect of amounts still owing to it but unpaid, and the Issuer's liability to the noteholders shall be completely discharged.